ovargas27/sinatra-green_way/README.md

 ![Red tests](https://github.com/ovargas27/sinatra-green_way/blob/master/sinatra_red_tests.jpg?raw=true)

 And...
 Fail!
-No worry, this is espected.
+No worry, this is expected.
 Now we are ready to write code to pass the test.

 ### Write Code